Should I bring cash or use my Credit Card instead?

 Flight and Luggage Information

-Carefully inspect your flight itinerary when you receive it to ensure correct travel dates and the correct spelling of your full name (first, middle and last) as listed on your passport.
+Flight Itinerary: Carefully inspect your flight itinerary when you receive it to ensure correct travel dates and the correct spelling of your full name (first, middle and last) as listed on your passport.
 These documents may be subject to considerable penalties for changes and/or cancellation.
 Remember, a valid passport is required for foreign travel.
-Each passenger must be in possession of a passport with a validity of at least six (6) months beyond the conclusion of their trip.
-Please check your passport for dates & validity.
+Some countries require that a U.S. passport be valid for three to six months after your entry or return from their country (we recommend your passport be valid for at least 6 months past your return date).
+Passengers should check with the appropriate foreign consulate for entry and validity requirements.
+Passports and visas are the responsibility of each client.

 Please note that groups seats are assigned at the discretion of the airline.
 Brekke Tours cannot guarantee specific seating requests.
 Seat numbers may not be advised until check-in at the airport or departure gate.